 In the upcoming valuation section, income capitalization approaches are utilized to determine the market value of the subject Blocks as if complete and stabilized; from this, extraction analyses are employed to determine the value of the underlying land.
-Based on our analysis of the local market and our market participant interviews, and considering the development timeline for construction and delivery of vertical office and multifamily residential product on the subject property, we will utilize rental rates under stable market conditions in developing opinions of market values of the subject Blocks as if stabilized.
-While post COVID-19 comparable data is utilized when available, an effort was made to reconcile to stabilized market rental rates.
-The market participants we spoke with consider the current impact of the pandemic to be temporary and are not adjusting revenue in their modeling practices for proposed projects in San Francisco.
-In addition, over the past year, the City and County of San Francisco has received interest in other redevelopment properties from multiple developers, who are considering pre-COVID-19 rental rates in their modeling.
+Based on our analysis of the local market and our market participant interviews, and considering the development timeline for construction and delivery of vertical office and multifamily residential product on the subject property, we will utilize pre-pandemic rental rates in developing opinions of market values of the subject Blocks as if stabilized.
+The market participants we spoke with consider the current impact of the pandemic to be temporary, and are not adjusting revenue in their modeling practices for proposed projects in San Francisco.
+In addition, in the past few months (post onset of the pandemic), the City and County of San Francisco has received interest in other redevelopment properties from multiple developers, who are considering pre-COVID-19 rental rates in their modeling.

-However, we consider the impact of the current pandemic in our concluded disposition period (absorption schedule) for the developable master-developer owned Blocks.
+While the upcoming valuation will rely on pre-pandemic data in determining market rent for the subject property, we consider the impact of the current pandemic in our concluded disposition period (absorption schedule) for the developable master-developer owned Blocks.
 Further, we have also considered the impact of the current pandemic on the selected internal rate of return.